Orlando Sanchez (politician): Political career

 In the non-partisan election, Sanchez developed a coalition that included the Hispanic community, Asian business leaders, Republicans and independent voters.
 Historically, Hispanic turnout in Houston races hovered around 10%, but nearly 18% of Hispanic voters turned out in this race, with more than 77% voting for Sanchez.

 Voter turnout in the 2001 mayoral race between Sanchez and Brown was historic.
 In addition to the near doubling of Latino voter turnout, the total number of voters in the December run-off remains the highest in Houston's history as of 2015.
 Sanchez narrowly lost the race by 10,702 votes.

 In 2003, Sanchez ran for mayor against Bill White, a businessman and well-connected Democrat, and Sylvester Turner, a state representative and former candidate for mayor against then-Mayor Bob Lanier.

 Sanchez had improved his name identification in this race.
 Since his 2001 campaign, he had been offered several other opportunities, but said, "I knew, standing on that podium, looking at the crowd, that I would run again in 2003," Sanchez said.
 "It's what I want to do and be.
 When I start something, I stick to it."
 Sanchez made the run-off, but lost to Bill White in the general election.

 He was elected Harris County Treasurer in 2006 making him the first Latino immigrant in Harris County to be elected to a countywide non-judicial office.
 Sanchez was reelected in 2010 and again in 2014.
-He lost in 2018 to Dylan Osborne, 54%-46%, as Democratic candidates swept most contested Harris County races.
+He lost in 2018 to Dylan Osborne, 54%-46%.